History of laptops: APM and SMI/SMM

-Windows 3.1 was the first version of Windows to support APM, which was usually implemented with SMI in the BIOS (introduced with the Intel 80386SL).
+Windows 3.1 was the first version of Windows to support Advanced Power Management, which was usually implemented with SMI in the BIOS (introduced with the Intel 80386SL).
 Windows 95 introduced standardized support for docking via the PnP BIOS (among other things).
 Prior to this point each brand used custom BIOS, drivers and in some cases, ASICs, to optimize the battery life of its machines.
 This move by Microsoft was controversial in the eyes of notebook designers because it greatly reduced their ability to innovate; however, it did serve its role in simplifying and stabilizing certain aspects of notebook design.

 Intel Pentium processor

 Windows 95 ushered in the importance of the CD-ROM drive in mobile computing, and helped the shift to the Intel Pentium processor as the base platform for notebooks.
-The Gateway Solo was the first notebook introduced with a Pentium processor and a CD-ROM.
-Also featuring a removable hard disk drive and floppy drive, the Solo was the first three-spindle (optical, floppy, and hard disk drive) notebook computer, and was extremely successful within the consumer segment of the market.
-In roughly the same time period the Dell Latitude, Toshiba Satellite, and IBM ThinkPad were reaching great success with Pentium-based two-spindle (hard disk and floppy disk drive) systems directed toward the corporate market.
+The first Pentium notebook to market was the Nan Tan (Clevo) 3600, which released in roughly April-May 1994.
+It predated the release of Intel's mobile Pentium CPU, so instead used desktop-class Socket 4 processors.
+As an Original design manufacturer, Nan Tan did not sell the 3600 under their own brand, so it instead appeared under the names of different resellers, including Sager, BSi, FutureTech, and others.
+The first laptop with a mobile Pentium was the Toshiba T4900CT, which shipped in November 1994.

+The first Pentium notebook to include a CD-ROM drive was the Toshiba Satellite Pro 400 Series, which released in June 1995.
+It included a modular bay, which allowed the user to replace the CD-ROM drive with a floppy drive.
+Some other CD-ROM notebooks of the time used a 3-Spindle design, meaning that the hard drive, floppy drive, and CD-ROM drive were built-in and accessible simultaneously.
+The earliest 3-Spindle notebook was the 486-based Panasonic CF-41, which released in August 1994.
+It was also the first notebook computer to include a 5.25-inch CD-ROM drive at all.

 Improved technology

 Early laptop displays were so primitive that PC Magazine in 1986 published an article discussing them with the headline "Is It On Yet?".
 It said of the accompanying montage of nine portable computers, "Pictured at the right are two screens and seven elongated smudges".
 The article stated that "LCD screens still look to many observers like Etch-a-Sketch toys, or gray chalk on a dirty blackboard", and predicted that until displays improved, "laptops will continue to be a niche rather than a mainstream direction".

-As technology improved during the 1990s, the usefulness and popularity of laptops increased.
+They did improve; BYTE in 1989 wrote in a review of two 80286-based laptops that unlike early "barely legible 'light gray on dark gray' screens", their displays had "excellent contrast and are easy to read under a variety of ambient lighting conditions", albeit still monochrome and with difficult-to-see cursors.
+As technology further improved during the 1990s, the usefulness and popularity of laptops increased.
 Correspondingly prices went down.
 Several developments specific to laptops were quickly implemented, improving usability and performance.
 Among them were: